Sv443/ComputerCraft-Projects/Farms/SugarcaneFarm/README.md

 3. Run these commands:
 ```
 label set sugarcane_farm
-pastebin get xHQnQRay startup.lua
+pastebin get Y5kN2rZp startup.lua
 edit startup.lua
 ```
 3. Change the settings at the top of the file to match your farm size, fuel item and growing speed (if you have a mod that changes the growing speed of sugarcane, like PneumaticCraft, which I used in the screenshot above)
   Just make sure the sugarcane doesn't grow faster than the turtle takes to move the full length in the X axis or it will get stuck!
 4. Press <kbd>Ctrl</kbd>, select `[Save]` and press <kbd>Enter</kbd>, then press <kbd>Ctrl</kbd> again, select `[Exit]` and press <kbd>Enter</kbd>
-5. Now run the command `reboot` to automatically start the program
+5. Now run the command `reboot` to start the program
+6. Press <kbd>Enter</kbd> to let the turtle move (this is confirmation so it doesn't accidentally break something unintended)